hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

    1. A realm called `my-realm` is created
    2. A client called `prism-agent` under `my-realm` with __authorization__ feature is created.
 (See [create client instruction](https://www.keycloak.org/docs/latest/authorization_services/index.html#_resource_server_create_client))
    3. Make sure the `prism-agent` client has __direct access grants__ enabled to simplify the login process for this tutorial
-3. the Cloud Agent up and running
+3. the Cloud Agent is up and running
 4. the Cloud Agent is configured with the following environment variables:
    1. `ADMIN_TOKEN=my-admin-token`
    2. `DEFAULT_WALLET_ENABLED=false`